Overview

 • Local sightseeing and monastery entrance fee, camera fee, etc

-• Any other expenses incurred apart from inclusions
+• Any other expenses incurred apart from the inclusions

 Type of Trek